Using Styles

 start condition editor

-A big plus with the Condition Editor is that all defined values from a selected list are directly shown in drop-downs.
+A big plus with the Condition Editor is that all defined values from the used Form Field are directly shown in drop-downs.

 This is how the condition looks in the Code Editor: